What is the Teneriffe Festival?

 ✘ Eskies, coolers or chilly bins

-✘ Any other items deemed dangerous or potentially disruptive by the Teneriffe Festival Inc in its discretion
+✘ Any other items deemed dangerous or potentially disruptive by the Teneriffe Festival at its discretion

-Note that whilst dogs are not specifically prohibited, please keep in mind that the streets do get very crowded on the day and it may not be the most practical place for a dog.
+Definitely!
+However, please keep in mind that the streets do get very crowded on the day.

 In the Brisbane Central Traffic Area you can park for a maximum of two hours on unsigned streets unless there are parking meters or signs showing otherwise.
 However, street parking is extremely limited within the inner city suburbs on most days.